|Guide||♦||74 Triplogs||1 Topic|

 Better for you than the outlet stores.

-Driving past Anthem on I-17 most people look west to the outlet stores.
-Hikers look east to big mountain on the other side of all the houses.
-Daisy Mountain is a big lump with a long north/south ridge line.
-There is a nice trail that leaves Anthem and ascends to the two highest peaks along the ridge - the northernmost hosting a large American Flag, a summit log, and some nice views.
+Driving past Anthem on I-17, most people look west to the outlet stores.
+Hikers look east to the big mountain on the other side of all the houses.
+Daisy Mountain is a big lump with a long north/south ridgeline.
+There is a nice trail that leaves Anthem and ascends to the two highest peaks along the ridge - the northernmost hosting a large American Flag, a summit log, and some lovely views.

 The trailhead (N33 52.5130 W112 08.1324) takes you onto a track that looks to once have been a jeep trail.
 The trail is wide and mostly level for the first 1.3 miles.
-This section is the haunt of the tennis shoe clad dog walkers from the surrounding community.
-At the first incline these tend to noticeably thin out.
-There are several spur trails that branch off to the left (north).
+This section is the haunt of the tennis shoe-clad dog walkers from the surrounding community.
+At the first incline, these tend to noticeably thin out.
+Several spur trails branch off to the left (north).
 Stay right.

-At 1.9 miles (N33 53.1371 W112 06.7658) there is a large cairn that marks a split in the trail.
+At 1.9 miles (N33 53.1371 W112 06.7658), a large cairn marks a split in the trail.
 Take the fainter right trail.
 If you look NE between the two prominent peaks, the flag peak is visible in the background.
-The slope of the trail increases as you climb to the saddle at the 2.46 mile point.
+The slope of the trail increases as you climb to the saddle at the 2.46-mile point.

-At the saddle (N33 52.8331 W112 06.4914) the trail splits again.
-This is the ridge line trail.
-The south fork eventually takes you down and into eastern communities of Anthem.
+At the saddle (N33 52.8331 W112 06.4914), the trail splits again.
+This is the ridgeline trail.
+The south fork eventually takes you down and into the eastern communities of Anthem.
 The left fork takes you north to the higher peaks and the flag.
-From the saddle you climb another 500 feet over .7 miles to the summit and the flag (N33 53.1998 W112 06.0760).
+From the saddle, you climb another 500 feet over 0.7 miles to the summit and the flag (N33 53.1998 W112 06.0760).
 The views of the north valley are good.
 I could see west to Vulture Peak.
-The Bradshaws loom northwest with the New River Mountains are due north.
+The Bradshaws loom northwest, with the New River Mountains due north.

-The trail is through a sea of brittle brush with lots of jojoba.
+The trail is through a sea of brittlebush with lots of jojobas.
 Jojoba seeds are edible in the early autumn but only in smaller quantities.
 They have a definitive laxative effect.
 I prefer mine slightly roasted and salted.
-There are ironwood, palo verde, Crucifixion thorn, Mormon tea along the trail.
+There are ironwood, paloverde, Crucifixion Thorn, Mormon tea along the trail.
 Cacti include saguaro, barrel, ocotillo, various cholla (but thankfully few), and hedgehog.

-Daisy Mountain makes for a nice day hike without leaving the uncivilized urban environment too far behind.
+Daisy Mountain makes for an excellent day hike without leaving the uncivilized urban environment too far behind.